Mapping Electoral Districts

 There are no right answers to this activity, and every group’s map will look different.
 To consolidate their learning, have students participate in a gallery walk.
 This will give them an opportunity to explain their decisions and to compare the similarities and differences of their maps.

 For the gallery walk, choose a format that works for your class.
-We suggest that you display each of the base maps throughout the classroom and divide each group into two sub-groups.
+We suggest that you display each of the Master Maps throughout the classroom and divide each group into two sub-groups.
 One sub-group stays with their map to explain their decision making in drawing their boundaries, and the other visits the maps of the other groups.
 Halfway through, have the sub-groups switch.

 Finally, have the original groups reconvene to share their observations and consider any changes they would make to their maps, in the context of fairness.
 Lead a discussion about the differences and similarities that can be observed in the maps and the reasons behind these.